tengu-team/layer-sojobo/docs/tengu.md

 # Tengu-API Documentation

 The Tengu-API is a blueprint, automaticaly deployed when installing the Sojobo-API.
 It contains all the calls to use JuJu, excluding calls handling users.

+# ToDo
+- implement JSON web tokens

 **Currently, all the calls must be made with BasicAuth in the request!**